frankchen07/writing/posts/the year of experimenting with careers.md

 ### the year of experimenting with careers

 2022 has been the year of experimenting with careers.
-I'm trying something new and looking to sharing my experiences in writing and in public. 🧵about how I've approached it:
+I'm trying something new and looking to sharing my experiences in writing and in public. 🧵 about how I've approached it:

 I've jumped around in the tech space, from digital healthcare to web3, from data to product, from employee to consultant.
 I've tried and am trying other things too, like being a jiujitsu athlete and instructor, supper club host, and an intern at a 2-star Michelin restaurant.